The Medium (video game)

 The Medium is a psychological horror video game developed and published by Bloober Team.
-It was released for Microsoft Windows and Xbox Series X/S on January 28, 2021, for PlayStation 5 on September 3, 2021 and for Amazon Luna on February 17, 2022.
-A planned summer release for macOS and Apple Silicon was announced on February 16, 2023.
+It was released for Windows and Xbox Series X/S on January 28, 2021, for PlayStation 5 on September 3, 2021, for Amazon Luna on February 17, 2022, and for macOS on August 31, 2023.
+A Nintendo Switch version was released on July 29, 2023.

 Gameplay

 The Medium is a psychological horror game played in third-person as Marianne, a medium who can travel into the spirit realm.
 Being able to inhabit both worlds aids puzzle solving.
 Her psychic abilities may also be used against hostile forces and are recharged by interacting with energy spots called spirit wells.